-Another is Path of the Glacier Trail, a short but awe-inspiring hike to a glacier and ice chunk-filled lake on Edith Cavell, one of Jasper’s most iconic.
+Another is Path of the Glacier Trail, a short but awe-inspiring hike to a glacier and ice-chunk-filled lake on Edith Cavell, one of Jasper’s most iconic.

-Last but not least, if you visit in winter, Maligne Canyon Icewalk is a once-in-a-lifetime walk on a frozen creek flanked by cliffs of ice waterfalls icicles on either side.
+Last but not least, if you visit in winter, Maligne Canyon Icewalk is a once-in-a-lifetime walk on a frozen creek flanked by cliffs of ice waterfalls and icicles on either side.
 Ice cleats are required for this one.

 2. Skating on Frozen lakes in Jasper and Banff